gwenknight/gwenknight.github.io/_pages/research.md

 This project starts in September 2022 so watch this space...
 I will be recruiting a data scientist to work alongside me - advert soon.

-### Why aren't all bacteria resistant to all antibiotics?
+### (2) Why aren't all bacteria resistant to all antibiotics?
 Why is diversity maintained?

 Resistance to nearly all antibiotics has been seen in nearly all bacteria and yet totally drug resistant bacteria are rare.
 Instead, we see highly diverse antibiograms in bacterial samples from patients (in MRSA) and a variety of mutational combinations conveying resistance (in *Mtb*).
 I want to understand what drives this maintenance of diversity and the rate of gene movement to determine better methods of control and ways to slow resistance emergenece.

-### Heterogeneity in antimicrobial resistance

-Bacterial populations are highly heterogeneous, with variation in both underlying growth abilities and resistance levels (reflected by varying minimum inhibitory concentrations or MICs).
-However, this variation is often missing from mathematical models that aim to capture the dynamics of antimicrobial resistance (AMR) spread or interventions for AMR control.
-In this aspect of my research, I am working to develop a new modelling framework to better understand the underlying dynamics and to improve treatment design to prevent AMR emergence.
+This variation is also often missing from mathematical models that aim to capture the dynamics of AbR spread or interventions for AbR control - I want to understand the importance of this and use these new modelling frameworks to better understand the underlying dynamics and to improve treatment design to prevent AbR emergence.

 My work in this area has mainly focused on *S. aureus* where most resistance genes are moved horizontally between bacteria by bacteriophage.
 These super cool bacterial viruses not only need to be investigated as a potential future therapy but because they likely drive resistance evolution in many bacteria.
 To get to the heart of this problem I work with [Jodi Lindsay's lab](https://www.sgul.ac.uk/research-profiles-a-z/jodi-lindsay) to perform microbiology experiments allowing us to get insight into bacteria, phage and antibiotic interactions.